fspaolo/gfw-problem/README.md

 ## Final thoughts

 What if it doesn't work?
 There is no guarantee that a Deep Learning approach will outperform a working method.
-The achievement of an optimal DL model for a specific problem relies on numerous trial-and-error tests (i.e. brute force) to arrive at a model tuned for the specific data and problem in question.
+The achievement of an optimal DL model for a specific problem relies on numerous trial-and-error tests (i.e. brute force), where the model is tuned for the specific data in question.
 Success heavily relies on a combination of creativity and domain expertise.
-If potential for outperforming the current approach is not evident at the initial stages (after a few trials), an alternative approach should be considered (for example, improving the current CFAR method with more traditional ML algorithms for pre- and post-processing SAR data and the inclusion of auxiliary information).
+If potential for outperforming the current approach is not evident at the initial stages (after substantial investigation), an alternative approach should be considered.
+For example, improving the current CFAR method with more traditional ML algorithms for pre- and post-processing SAR data and the inclusion of auxiliary information.

-* what about cost?
-Should resources/investigation be scaled according cost?